 Understanding Aqiqah and Qurbani

-- Doing Both Together: Can Aqiqah and Qurbani Be Done at the Same Time?
+- Can Aqiqah and Qurbani Be Combined?

-- The Lasting Message of Qurbani
+- The Lasting Message of Qurbani: Submission, Generosity, and Eternal Hope

 Aqiqah or Qurbani for a Newborn: Telling Two Good Deeds Apart